adnanegrb/elegant_proofs/README.md

 ## About

 I am a second-year mathematics student at Sorbonne University, working on random matrix theory and mathematical finance.
-This repository is a side project — a place to think carefully about classical mathematics before moving on to harder things.
+This repository is a side project, a place to think carefully about classical mathematics before moving on to harder things.

 If you find an error, or if you know a more elegant proof of anything here, I genuinely want to hear from you.